wealdtech/ethdo/docs/usage.md

 `ethdo proposer duties` provides information on the proposal duties for a given epoch.
 Options include:

 - `epoch` the epoch in which to obtain the duties (defaults to current epoch)
+- `slot` the slot in which to obtain the duties (overrides epoch if present)
 - `json` obtain detailed information in JSON format

 ```sh